Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

 }
 ```

-If everything run smoothly the request will return you the created event:
+If everything runs smoothly the request will return you the created event:

 ```JSON
 {